mikailylk/RemoteControl/README.md

-# yoelek_apps
+# RemoteControl
-This repo gives you access to see my recently done/on progress projects
+This repo accesses serial-port and sends control-cmds to a bluetooth receiver.